DaviFerreiraLima/Challenge1/README.md

    This question ask to write a java program to recieve a Employee , with salary and name, and return the netSalary and the Bonus or The Discount.

-    If the user receives up to R$ 1000.00 real, he will receive a 20% bonus.
+    If the user receives up to R$ 1000.00 , he will receive a 20% bonus.
 If you receive more than 1000 and up to 2000, you receive 10%.
 If it is above 2000, instead of a bonus, the employee will have a 10% discount.